Reliance Jio’s PUBG Lite offer gets you exclusive in-game awards for signing up- Technology News, Firstpost

 PUBG Corp had recently announced a lighter version of its immensely popular battle royale title PlayerUnknown’s Battlegrounds (PUBG), in the form of PUBG Lite in India.
-In a bid to enhance the experience of the game at launch, PUBG Corp has collaborated with Reliance Jio to give away free and exclusive rewards to players who enrol in the program.
+In a bid to enhance the experience of the game at launch, PUBG Corp has collaborated with Reliance Jio to give away free and exclusive rewards for Jio users who enroll in the program.

 PUBG Lite is a free version of the PC game that’s capable of running on lower-end PCs, making it more accessible to gamers who don’t have a powerful gaming PC.
 Recently, the game was launched in India in a beta rollout and the public rollout will happen on 11 July.